jamesrustad/jamesrustad.github.io/source/_posts/2020/04/2020-04-30-Analysing-Composition-1-The-Lines-of-Psycho.md

 I've been a long time fan of the work of director ***Alfred Hitchcock***.
 He was a master of shot-making and composition and it's hard to find an example of a shot in one of his movies that doesn't work.
 He used to plan out the details of the entire movie he was making, right down to the focal length and lens he would use to film *each shot*, well before the project began filming.
 Watching Hitchcock's movies is watching a masterclass in film making and I particularly admire his skills of shot composition.

 I'd like to try in this first blog post (in what I hope will be a series) to explain a bit about the process of film making and learn more myself along the way.
 What makes a shot work, or not, and why?
-By analysing an example from the great man himself I'll try and explain why his films are so well composed visually.
+By analyzing an example from the great man himself I'll try and explain why his films are so well composed visually.

 **Note**: *This post inevitably contains spoilers.
 If you haven't watched ***Psycho*** before stop reading now and please go and watch it immediately.
 It's one of the all-time great thrillers of cinema.*